toby1984/ntp-offset/README.md

     make install

 to compile *AND* load the 'crudepps' kernel module.
-You will still need to make preparations to have this module loaded every time you boot the machine (for example by creating a /etc/modules-load.d/crudepps.conf file and putting 'crudepps' in it).
+You will still need to make preparations to have this module loaded every time you boot the machine (for example by adding 'crudepps' to /etc/modules).

 ### Setting up ntpd